 On Aug.
 18, 1969, Hurricane Camille made landfall along the Gulf Coast of the United States as a Category 5 hurricane, the strongest storm on Earth.
-Hurricanes are rated by wind speed and the damage they inflict, with Category 5 defined as sustained winds of 157 mph (252 kph) or greater, strong enough to flatten even well-built homes and send debris flying like airborne missiles.
-Camille had winds as high as 175 mph (282 kph).
+Hurricanes receive a rating (one through five) based on wind speed and the damage they inflict on the Saffir-Simpson Hurricane Wind Scale.

 Camille was Ruth Clark's first hurricane.
-The then-27-year-old native of Richton, Mississippi, 70 miles inland from the Gulf Coast, took shelter in her church's partial basement, huddled with her husband and neighbors as the storm tore straight through her hometown.
-Hours earlier, at the Trinity Episcopal Church in coastal Pass Christian, Miss., 15 people drowned in Camille's historic storm surge.
+The then-27-year-old native of Richton, Mississippi — 70 miles inland from the Gulf Coast — took shelter in her church's partial basement and huddled with her husband and neighbors as the storm tore straight through her hometown.
+Hours earlier, at the Trinity Episcopal Church in coastal Pass Christian, Mississippi, 15 people drowned in Camille's historic storm surge.

 "You really can't describe to anybody what it's like to sit through a hurricane," says Clark, who also rode out Hurricane Katrina, a Category 3 storm, in 2005.
 "It's almost like they describe the sound of a tornado, like listening to a train go by, except it doesn't pass on and it's over with.
 It just keeps going and going and going.
 You're hearing the popping and the crackling of the trees, and the fireworks from the power lines going down, popping and snapping.
 It's just a horrendous sound."

 "The house is trembling like it's an earthquake.
-You just feel everything shaking and you don't know what's going to happen," says Clark, who now lives outside of Atlanta, Georgia.
+You just feel everything shaking and you don't know what's going to happen," says Clark, who now lives outside of Atlanta.
 "You do a lot of praying."

 Doug Rohan was just starting his senior in high school when Hurricane Andrew, another Category 5 storm, slammed into South Florida on Aug.
 24, 1992.
 Rohan and his family took refuge in his father's boarded-up office building and spent a long, blacked-out night listening to the rattle and thump of unknown objects careening across the rooftop.

-"When daylight came and we opened the door to look outside, we realized that the rumblings were heard on the rooftops were probably very large tree limbs or porta-potties blown four to five blocks from construction sites," remembers Rohan.
+"When daylight came and we opened the door to look outside, we realized that the rumblings we heard on the rooftops were probably very large tree limbs or porta-potties blown four to five blocks from construction sites," Rohan remembers.
 "There were faces of office buildings that were sheared off from the facade.
 That's what a Category 5 hurricane can do in a direct hit."

-Rohan lived just 2 miles (3 kilometers) north of the worst devastation in the Homestead district.
-At the Homestead Air Force Base, fighter jets were sucked out of hangers.
-Rohan says that entire neighborhoods were leveled as if a "Hiroshima-style bomb" had detonated in South Miami.
-More than 180,000 people in Miami-Dade County were left homeless and 1.4 million people had no power, many for weeks.
+Rohan lived just 2 miles (3 kilometers) north of the worst devastation in Homestead.
+The storm sucked fighter jets out of hangs at the Homestead Air Force Base.
+Rohan says that Hurricane Andrew leveled entire neighborhoods as if a "Hiroshima-style bomb" had detonated in South Miami.
+More than 180,000 people in Miami-Dade County were left homeless, and 1.4 million people had no power, many for weeks.
 Rohan will never forget that most of what remained standing was slathered on the windward side with a pea-green slurry.

-"Every single leaf was stripped from every single tree and minced up like it was in a blender," says Rohan.
+"Every single leaf was stripped from every single tree and minced up like it was in a blender," Rohan says.
 "So, you had all this sap oozing out, mixed with the rain, and it was like a poultice on all the buildings and cars.
 It was like snow drifts, except it was like finely chopped green leaves."

 "Soon you have a positive feedback mechanism," Matyas says.
 "The faster the wind, the more productive the storm, which then lowers the surface pressure further, which makes the winds faster, which makes it evaporate more.
-If everything is set up just right for the storm, this process can keep going and going, which is what we're seeing with Irma.
-There isn't anything disrupting this process right now."
+If everything is set up just right for the storm, this process can keep going and going."

 But Clark and Rohan agree that although living through a storm is terrifying, what no one is prepared for is the aftermath.
 The debris and destruction can be overwhelming, as is the late summer heat without air conditioning.
 Power may be out for weeks, grocery stores are closed and roads are often impassable.
 Ice becomes one of the most critical commodities as people try to salvage and preserve the food quickly thawing in their chest freezers.